awpala/my-omscs-notes/cs-6515/01-dynamic-programming.md

 ![](./assets/01-DP1-015.png){ width=650px }

-Therefore, we need to know the length fo the longest increasing subsequence for every possible ending element.
+Therefore, we need to know the length of the longest increasing subsequence for every possible ending element.
 If we know every possible ending element, then upon examining a new element (e.g., $5$ ) we can correspondingly match this against the previous ending elements to determine the appropriate current solution accordingly.

 This begs the question: How many possible ending elements exist at any given solution point, and what are they?
 Necessarily, one of the ending elements must be an earlier element in the input array, therefore the potential candidates are finite (i.e., at most $i - 1$ such possible candidates).